POSTED BY January 17, 2018 COMMENTS (87)ON

 |Mutual Funds in India||Rs 55 Lacs|

 |PPF||Rs 21 Lacs|

 |Fixed Deposits||Rs 10 Lacs|

 |Total||Rs 1.73 Crores|

 I was surprised at how quickly they all add up.
-Investing into PPF is a good example.
+Investing in PPF is a good example.

-I have learnt that the difficult part is to start and I maintain disciple in investing systematically.
+I have learned that the difficult part is to start and I maintain disciple in investing systematically.
 Once you do that, they give you some surprising results.

 My next 6 yrs plan

 I intend to not touch my Indian mutual funds, invest another 50 lacs there over the next 6 years and just let it marinate and grow over the next 20-25 years when I retire.